department-of-veterans-affairs/vagov-content/pages/welcome-kit.md

         description: Apply for a printed Veteran ID card, get your VA benefit letters and medical records, and learn how to apply for a discharge upgrade.
       - url: #
         title: Family and Caregiver Benefits
-        description: Learn about benefits for spouses and dependents of a Veteran or Servicemember, including added support if you're caring for a Veteran with a service-connected disability.
+        description: Learn about benefits for spouses and dependents of a Veteran or service member, including added support if you're caring for a Veteran with a service-connected disability.
 ---

 <div itemscope itemtype ="http://schema.org/HowTo">